 |Sweetener||ADI* In milligrams (mg) per pound (lb)||Estimated ADI equivalent in packets of sweetener for a person weighing 150lbs||Average sweetness compared to sugar|

 (Sunett®, Sweet One®)

 |Not yet established||n/a||200-300 times sweeter|

 (Monk Fruit in the Raw® and Nectresse®)

 |Not yet established||n/a||100-250 times sweeter|

 |*FDA-established acceptable daily intake (ADI) limit per pound of body weight|

 |Information adapted from mayoclinic.com|

 Are there any other ways to make my food taste sweet (without adding sugar substitutes)?

-There are other ways to make your foods more flavorful without adding sugar substitutes, sugar, or honey.
+There are other ways to make your foods more flavorful without adding sugar substitutes.
 Try adding spices such as nutmeg and cinnamon to yogurt, cooked cereals, cookies, or coffee.
 You can also experiment with flavors such as vanilla and cocoa powder in pudding and baked goods.